Skip to content

 South Carolina requires that all plumbing license holders have an up-to-date license status.

-The Residential Specialty Plumbers License and Residential-Only License both expire on June 30th of every odd-numbered year.
-You have 90 days to renew your license after its expiration.
+The Residential Specialty Contractor Plumbers License and Mechanical Contractor License need to be renewed every two years.
+You have 90 days to renew your license after its expiration or you run the risk of requiring reinstatement, which comes with a higher fee.

 You can renew your license(s) and find out if the renewal period has ended here.